Ajanta Caves World Heritage Site.

 The main purpose of making Ajanta Caves

-• It is a great place for meditation, worship, contemplation for Buddhist monks and common people.
+• It is a great place for meditation, worship, and contemplation for Buddhist monks and common people.

 Comments are closed